Why Image Anonymization is not only a regulatory requirement

 • The City of Vienna only receives anonymous data and is the owner of the image material.

-Mitigate the dissonance: Celantur
+Mitigate the dissonance with Celantur

 Ask us Anything.
 We'll get back to you shortly